-From the perspective of Texas criminal law with regard to auto theft, there is no specific law that clearly defines, or directly cites auto theft.
-With that said, auto theft, or “unauthorized use of a motor vehicle” charges, are handled as theft crimes with the penalty being largely based on the value of the vehicle stolen, or “used without authorization”.
+There is no specific law that clearly defines or directly cites auto theft.
+With that said, auto theft, or “unauthorized use of a motor vehicle” charges, are handled as theft crimes with the penalty for those convicted based mainly on the value of the vehicle stolen, or “used without authorization.”

-Auto theft cases can be charged as misdemeanor crimes if the value of the vehicle is below 1500.00, however, with most vehicles being worth dollar amounts that often go far north of 1500.00, most auto theft or “joyriding” cases end up charged as felonies.
+Auto theft cases can be charged as misdemeanor crimes if the value of the vehicle is below 1500.00; however, with most vehicles being worth dollar amounts that often go far north of 1500.00, most auto theft or “joyriding” cases are classified as felony theft offenses.

 Penalties for Theft & Auto Theft Offenses

 If the value of the vehicle is over 50.00, but less than 500.00, the offense will be classified as a Class B Misdemeanor.
 Penalties include a potential county jail sentence of up to 180 days in addition to fines of up to 2,000.00.

 CLASS A MISDEMEANOR

 If the value of the vehicle is over 500.00, but less than 1500.00, the offense will be classified a Class A Misdemeanor.
 Penalties include a potential county jail sentence of up to 1 year in addition to fines of up to 4,000.00.